software-mansion/react-native-reanimated/docs/docs/animations.md

 ### Spring

-Unlike timing, spring-based animation does not take a duration as parameter.
+Unlike timing, spring-based animation does not take a duration as a parameter.
 Instead the time it takes for the spring to run is determined by the spring physics (which is configurable), initial velocity, and the distance to travel.
 Below we show an example of how a custom spring animation can be defined and how it compares to the default spring settings.
 Please review [`withSpring`](api/withSpring) documentation for the complete list of configurable options.